Purpose of the Grant Program

-The research questions are expected to be related to the digital infrastructure of future societies and industries, as well as directly connected disciplines of the digitalization era.
+The research questions are expected to be related to the digital infrastructure of future societies and industries, as well as directly connected to disciplines of the digitalization era.
 Topical research areas of interest include software or hardware and algorithms, data science, advanced network technologies and design issues related to digitalization.
-Research agendas in law, policy, socio-economic development, human behavior, and business practices, when directly related to the evolution of technology and ICT, will also be considered.
+Interdisciplinary research agendas e.g. in human-computer interaction and, business practices are also eligible.
+Topics in law, policy and socio-economic development, directly related to the evolution of information and communications technology, will also be considered.

-The scholar and the Finnish host institution work together in designing the Chair position activities.
-Candidates should discuss and come to an agreement with the host about the ratio of teaching to research, as well as the number and level of courses to be taught.
+The scholar and the Finnish potential host should work together in designing the Chair position activities.
 The host may expect the scholar to supervise students who are completing their master’s theses or Ph.D. dissertations.
-A research and teaching plan should be included in the project statement of the Distinguished Chair application.
-The host should be from the ICT field.
+A detailed research and teaching plan should be included in the Fulbright project statement of the Distinguished Chair application.
+The host should be from the information and communication technologies field, with the same definitions as above stated for the Chair applicant.

-If a scholar proposes to collaborate with more than one host institution, the project statement must clearly indicate the exact period of time the scholar will be affiliated with each host.
+If a scholar proposes to collaborate with multiple host institutions, the project statement must clearly indicate the exact period the scholar will be affiliated with each host.
+However, as stated, it is also encouraged to have this kind of wider networking.

 The Fulbright-Nokia Distinguished Chair in Information and Communications Technologies is funded by the Nokia Foundation and the Fulbright Finland Foundation.
 The U.S. program partner is the Institute for International Education (IIE).